BuzzWallet

 Style Guide

-In creating BuzzWallet’s identity, we looked to derive many elements from from Georgia Tech motifs and its color palette – with changes made to ensure visual contrast between colors.
+In creating BuzzWallet’s identity, we looked to derive many elements from Georgia Tech motifs and its color palette – with changes made to ensure visual contrast between colors.

 Final Screens